Eco-Friendly Screen Printing: Top 6 Benefits of Water-Based Ink

 - Eco-Friendly Ink

 This is probably water-based inks’ greatest edge.
 In today’s world where protecting the environment has become a top priority, water-based inks allow printers to do their part.
 While most plastisol inks are now pthalate-free, that still doesn’t make them the most eco-friendly option out there.
 Being made from a mixture of PVC resin and plasticiser, they’re still far from being environmentally friendly at all.
-Water-based inks on the other hand, are completely free of PVC resin or plasticiser, and with Permaset’s range of inks are also completely free of harmful ozone depleting chemicals and aromatic hydrocarbons.
+Water-based inks on the other hand, are completely free of PVC resin or plasticiser, and with Permaset’s eco friendly screen printing inks are also completely free of harmful ozone depleting chemicals and aromatic hydrocarbons.
 Now that’s what you call eco-friendly!

 - Better for Health